Frozen Motion: Why Single Carrollian Scalars Cannot Propagate: Carrollian Geometry and the Models

-As standard, will refer to the components $(\mathcal{E}, \mathcal{P})$ as the \emph{energy density} and \emph{ momentum density}, respectively.
+As standard, we will refer to the components $(\mathcal{E}, \mathcal{P})$ as the \emph{energy density} and \emph{ momentum density}, respectively.
 Note that these components are invariant under the extended Carrollian transformations, and are not the canonical energy and momentum density, as we have employed the invariant coframe defined by the clock form.
 However, these densities are considered physical observables as they are invariant (once a clock-form is given).
-This is quite different to Lorentzian field theories where energy and momentum are frame-dependant.
-The continuity equation for a solution $\phi \in \Sol_{\mathcal{L}_\Gamma}(\hat{M})$ is is the closure of the Noether one-form, i.e., $\rmd\big((j_\mathbb{A}\phi)^* \mathsf{J})=0$, explicitly
+This is quite different to Lorentzian field theories where energy and momentum are frame-dependent. \begin{example} Consider $L = \frac{1}{2} y^2_t-\frac{1}{2} \hat{y}^2_x$, then a simple calculation shows that